Hot Dog Bun Stuffing Recipe

 1. Preheat the oven to 350 degrees.

-7. Place the toasted hot dog bun pieces into a large bowl with the mozzarella cheese, then pour the chicken broth and sausage mixture on top.
-Stir gently to combine then add the cream and stir well to combine.
+5. Place the toasted hot dog bun pieces into a large bowl with the mozzarella cheese, then pour the chicken broth and sausage mixture on top.
+Pour in the cream and toss gently to combine.

-9. Remove the foil, add a few pieces of butter on top of the stuffing and bake another 10 minutes uncovered to crisp up the top of the dressing.
+7. Remove the foil, add a few pieces of butter on top of the stuffing and bake another 10 minutes uncovered to crisp up the top of the stuffing.

 • Category: Side Dish